– Key Stage 4

 Autumn Term (September – December) – UK Landscapes: Rivers and Glaciers

 Students will be introduced to the structure of drainage basins and rivers.
 Students will develop an understanding of the physical processes of erosion, transportation, weathering and deposition, and apply this to the formation and structure of a range of physical river landforms.
 Students will study features in the upper, middle and lower course of the river.
 Geographical key skills will also be both introduced and developed, as students will analyse a range of sources such as maps, photographs and hydrographs.

-Spring Term (January – April) – Natural Hazards
+Spring Term (January – April) – Resources

 Summer Term (May – June) – Ecosystems

 Students will study the inter-relationships between living and non-living elements of an area.
 Students study tropical rainforests and cold environments.

 Field work element.

 Year 11 Geography: five sessions per two weeks.

 Autumn Term (October – December) – Urban Issues and Challenges

 Students will study the growth of urban areas in low income countries and high income countries.
 A city study in a low income country and high income country.